 How to Mosaic Garden Stones

-I am having fun with my newest mosaic project: Garden Stones, decorative flat stones with a colorful mosaic design.
+I am having fun with my newest mosaic project, garden stones.
+These are decorative flat stones with a colorful mosaic design.
 Here's how to mosaic a beautiful, permanent, weather-proof garden stone to tuck in your flower bed.

 First, I look for a small flat stone.
 These I have pictured are between 6 and 10 inches across.
 I found some of them scattered nearby (we live in an area of limestone rock).
 A garden center gave several of them to me.
 Then a couple of them are natural stone tile or granite tile.
 I nipped the straight edges to make them look more natural.